wiml/nim-asyncmysql/README.md

 =================================

-This is a scratch-written pure-[Nim][nimlang] implementation of the client side of the MySQL database protocol (should also be compatible with MariaDB, etc.).
+This is a scratch-written pure-[Nim][nimlang] implementation of the client side of the MySQL database protocol (also compatible with MariaDB, etc.).
 It's based on the `asyncdispatch` and `asyncnet` modules and should be a fully non-blocking, asynchronous library.